TinPang/optimalCytosolicDensity_wholeCellModel/README.md

 <sup>‡</sup>unit of concentraion: copy number per cubic micron

-The code was tested on a machine with Debian GNU/Linux 10 (buster), installed with python 3.7.3, numpy 1.21.5, and scipy 1.7.3.
+The code was tested on a Debian GNU/Linux 10 (buster) machine, installed with python 3.7.3, numpy 1.21.5, and scipy 1.7.3.